Rajdeepc/search-stolen-bike/README.md

 The API is known to have some limitations.
 If you are not able to implement a particular requirement, please provide a description of what and why you could not implements.

-We are providing to you wireframes:
+For the layout of each page, please refer to the provided wireframes:

 - [Index page](./screens/index.png)
 - [Error state](./screens/index_error.png)